Young children in early childhood education and care and their path to Harmonious Bilingualism

 Dr. Annick De Houwer is Director of the Harmonious Bilingualism Network HaBilNet and President of the International Association for the Study of Child Language.
 Until the end of March 2021 she was professor of Language Acquisition and Bilingualism at the University of Erfurt, Germany.
-Annick De Houwer has been studying the topic of early bilingualism for over four decades.
-Her writings are used as learning material in universities around the world.
+Annick De Houwer has been studying the topic of early bilingualism for over four decades and a half.
+Her publications are used as learning material in universities around the world.
 In lectures on harmonious bilingual language development, she speaks to both academic and non-academic audiences.

 - By the end of the second year, children can say a minimum of 50 different words.

 - Around their second birthday children can combine two words into a single utterance.

 - In the fourth year of life, children are able to form complex sentences containing main clauses and subordinate clauses.